 The serial’s chapter endings, on the other hand, are generally above Columbia’s too-abrupt norm, several of them being staged with more care than was usually shown in the studio’s outings.
 Clark Kent’s apparent decease from the effects of the Kryptonite at the end of Chapter Three is easily the most memorable and the most shocking, but Lois’ seeming electrocution by the Spider Lady in Chapter Four (well-foreshadowed by having a villain meet an identical fate a few minutes earlier), Jimmy’s Chapter Seven trip into an electric furnace, and the ray-blasting of Metropolis Prison in Chapter Fourteen, are also well-done.
 However, there are other, more typically abrupt chapter endings on hand as well (the fire sequence in Chapter Ten, the mine explosion in Chapter Twelve), as well as one outrageous and unnecessary cheat resolution (for the Chapter Eleven cliffhanger).

-The serial’s locations alternate between the Columbia backlot–which furnishes suitably impressive buildings for the Daily Planet and for Metropolis University (where the ray machine is stored for awhile–and the reliable Bronson Canyon area–both its winding roads, which do good service in a couple of car-chase sequences, and its famous cave, which functions as the entrance to the Spider Lady’s hideout.
+The serial’s locations alternate between the Columbia backlot–which furnishes suitably impressive buildings for the Daily Planet and for Metropolis University (where the ray machine is stored for awhile)–and the reliable Bronson Canyon area–both its winding roads, which do good service in a couple of car-chase sequences, and its famous cave, which functions as the entrance to the Spider Lady’s hideout.
 The Canyon region also figures as a backdrop to the action in other sequences, and is striking enough to even add a bit of visual interest to some of the aforementioned Superman-in-flight scenes.

 Along with the writing and pacing, the great asset of Superman is its stellar cast–which gives energy to even the script’s weaker bits of banter and helps bring conviction to the sci-fi scenario.
-Kirk Alyn does an outstanding job in the leading role; he manages to make Clark Kent seem both comic and shrewd, something no subsequent actor has ever pulled off.
+Kirk Alyn does an outstanding job in the leading role; he manages to make Clark Kent seem both comic and shrewd, something no subsequent Superman portrayer ever pulled off.
 His owlishly deadpan manner, balanced with a cheerful slyness, makes his Kent a delight to watch.
 His Superman is excellent as well; Alyn affects a deeper, more authoritative voice in the role, but still gives the character an air of swashbuckling enthusiasm–grinning delightedly while bullets bounce off him and deriving obvious amusement from his feats of strength.

-Noel Neill, full of attractively perky energy, is similarly terrific as Lois Lane, delivering her character’s irritable quips with great flair but also managing to take the edge off Lois’ nasty treatment of Clark with her impish smile and her wryly humorous manner.
-Tommy Bond does a great job as a swaggering but bumbling Jimmy Olsen, eternally self-confident and eternally fallible, but completely likable throughout; his pantomime acting when Jimmy tries to lift up an unconscious thug in emulation of Superman is particularly funny.
+Noel Neill, full of attractively perky energy, is similarly terrific as Lois Lane, delivering her character’s irritable quips with great flair, but also managing to take the edge off Lois’ nasty treatment of Clark with her impish smile and her wryly humorous manner.
+Tommy Bond does a great job as a swaggering but bumbling Jimmy Olsen, eternally self-confident and eternally fallible, but completely likable throughout; his pantomime acting when he tries to lift up an unconscious thug in emulation of Superman is particularly funny.
 Pierre Watkin rounds out the good guys’ side as Perry White; although he never leaves the Daily Planet offices, he still lends a big boost to the serial, delivering sardonic wisecracks in dryly irritable fashion but coming off as tough and cagy as well as cranky.

 The serial’s villains are strong too; Carol Forman, despite a ridiculous-looking blonde wig, manages to be menacing as the Spider Lady, veering from icy arrogance to frustrated rage to sneering exultation.
-Former leading man Charles Quigley matches her as the suave and cynical Dr. Hackett; their barbed interchanges–particularly their lengthy piece of bargaining in Chapter Fourteen–are great fun to watch.
+Former leading man Charles Quigley matches her as the suave and cynical Dr. Hackett; their barbed interchanges–particularly their lengthy bout of bargaining in Chapter Fourteen–are great fun to watch.
 Slick, cold-voiced George Meeker, a veteran of B-films and serials, has one of his best chapterplay roles as Forman’s intelligent lieutenant.

 Columbia stalwart Jack Ingram, grouchy and sarcastic as ever, heads up the other henchmen, ably abetted by Terry Frost, Charles King, and Rusty Westcoatt throughout the serial.
 Other villainous standbys like Stanley Price, Leonard Penn, Reed Howes, and Eddie Parker pop up in single scenes.
 Frank Lackteen has a colorful part as a stool pigeon named Hawkins; although the character name is absolutely ridiculous when attached to the Lebanese Lackteen, his sinisterly shifty performance is very entertaining.